jrburke/modus/README.md

     * System.module.config(): A function that can be called to get runtime configuration passed to the module via a top level System.config() call.
 * System.define(StringLiteral, Function): Allows defining a module inline.
+* System.toUrl(String): When passed a string that looks like `moduleID + '.' +
+fileExtension`, it generates that path according to the ID-to-path configuration.
+* System.defined(String): Returns true if the module ID passed to this method has a defined module value.
+* System.specified(String): Returns true if the module ID passed to this method has been specified to the loader to be loaded, and it either has not finished loading/evaluating, or it has already been defined.
+So, for a given module ID, if System.defined() returns true, so will System.specified.
+However, the converse is not necessarily true.

 This runtime API may be a bit wordy to use, it may be nicer to just support local variables that look like: